Ashford International railway station: International station

+Closure

 In September 2020, Eurostar announced that due to the ongoing COVID-19 pandemic and subsequent collapse in ticket revenue (down by 90%), both Ebbsfleet and Ashford International stations would not be served by Eurostar services until at least 2022.
 In September 2021, Eurostar confirmed that services would not resume until 2023, despite complaints by local politicians that this was "bad for Kent".
 Eurostar stated that they will resume services when commercially sensible to do so, as they will initially "focus on destinations where demand is highest".
 A further update in August 2022 confirmed that the station (along with Ebbsfleet International) would likely not open until at least 2025.
 Additional processing work caused by Brexit has also contributed to suspension of services.
+At the start of 2024, Eurostar re-iterated services would not run from Ashford for the entire year, with the following year to be reviewed at a later date.

+In 2022, the Members of Parliament for Ashford and Dartford, Damian Green and Gareth Johnson, met with Eurostar's CEO to persuade re-starting services, but described the meeting as "frustrating".
+The Transport Minister, Huw Merriman was a regular Eurostar passenger and supported their positions.
+Local residents have complained that the stopping of international services has harmed Ashford and caused decline in the local area.
+In 2023, the Bring Back Eurostar Group was formed, campaigning to reintroduce the services.
+A related petition attracted 23,000 signatures by June, and 36,000 by October.
+Local councillor Derek Murphy said they were attempting to lobby the British Embassy in Paris and Brussels for a change.

+Virgin Trains have announced plans to compete with Eurostar, which obtained Government approval in 2025.
+A representative said that their services would stop at Ashford if the station was open.

 Domestic services

 In 2007, a new maintenance depot, operated by Hitachi, opened to the northeast of the station, alongside the Canterbury West branch.
 A high-speed domestic service, operated by Southeastern to London St Pancras via Ebbsfleet International and Stratford International, began with a trial service in June 2009.
 A test train running at up to 140 mph covered the distance between Ashford International and St Pancras in 29 minutes.
 A full service began in December 2009, which has allowed Ashford to become a commuter town for London.

+In 2018, Thameslink announced services from London Bridge to Ashford International via Swanley, Otford and Maidstone East.
+These plans were put on hold, and then abandoned following the steep decline in rail traffic as a result of COVID lockdown.